HomeLatest NewsBFSIIsrael slaps new digital currency transfer rules to check money laundering

 Register Now →

 It also imposes rules on electronic transfer of funds in Israel and abroad, and the transfer of financial assets in virtual currencies.
-The new rules will as well allow the transfer of profits from cryptocurrency investments to Israeli banks if trading in these currencies is legal.
+The new rules will as well allow the transfer of profits from cryptocurrency to Israeli banks if trading in these currencies is legal.

 The ordinance will also allow the use of virtual currencies more securely and will let the authorities distinguish between legitimate use and illegitimate purposes, such as money laundering or terror financing, the statement said.